Below are the group lesson options and information.

 Parent Child Classes

 Anemone is a parent-child water comfort class that helps parents introduce their young children to an aquatic environment.
-This is a class designed for children younger than three who do not yet possess the ability to participate in a group swim lesson.
+This is a class designed for children younger than three and older than 6 months.
 All children MUST be able to support their own head and MUST wear a swim diaper.

 Please note that all private lessons operate under a minimum 5 hour cancellation policy.
 If you do not cancel your lesson with your instructor at least 5 hours before your lesson is scheduled to start, you will be billed for the lesson regardless of your attendance.
 Please discuss any questions or concerns with your instructor.
 Private Swim Lessons

 Private lessons are available for all levels.
 Private lessons are between a single participant and instructor, and last 30 minutes.
 All lessons are arranged by contacting the desired instructor.

 1 Lesson $305 Lessons $13510 Lessons $270

 Semi-Private Lessons are available for all levels.
 Semi-private lessons are available for groups of two or three, and last 30 minutes.
 All lessons are arranged by contacting the desired instructor.

 1 Lesson $455 Lessons $20010 Lessons $400